craigfay/changelog/README.md

 * [Kenneth Truyers](https://www.kenneth-truyers.net/2016/10/13/git-nosql-database/) has proposed using Git as a database solution.
 * [Base Web] is Uber's React UI Framework/Design System.
 * [Kraken](https://github.com/uber/kraken) is Uber's open source Docker image management workflow.
+* FreeBSD has a concept called "Jails", which is akin to Docker Containers.
+Although obviously less well known, FreeBSD Jails are generally considered more powerful and mature.

 ### September 20, 2019
  * In Node, the entire allocated memory is known as the "resident set".